Cultivating Protective Factors for Safe Libraries and Resilient Communities

 - Edmond Otis, the trainer who worked with Sacramento Public Library

-- Public Libraries Respond to the Opioid Crisis with Their Communities, project page and NEW Call to Action: Public Libraries and the Opioid Crisis
+- Public Libraries Respond to the Opioid Crisis with Their Communities, project page and Call to Action: Public Libraries and the Opioid Crisis

 - From Facilities to Trauma: Disaster Planning and Community Resiliency at Your Library, webinar